openhab/openhab-docs/README.md

 When editing a page through the _"Edit this page on GitHub"_ link on the website, you will be given the opportunity to create a pull request directly from GitHub.
-Please read our [contribution guidelines](CONTRIBUTING.md) and try to follow them as bext as you can before submitting a change for review - but don't worry if you don't understand all of them, we will help you to get it right.
+Please read our [contribution guidelines](CONTRIBUTING.md) and try to follow them as best as you can before submitting a change for review - but don't worry if you don't understand all of them, we will help you to get it right.

 ## So what are the other branches for?